samuelaguilera/fresh-forms-for-gravity/readme.txt

 = Embedding methods supported: =

 * WordPress default editor, shortcode or Gutenberg block.
 Content of any post type, including pages and custom posts.
 * **Avada**.
 The following elements has been proven to work: Content Boxes, "Gravity Form", Modal, Text Block.
-Other Avada elements could work too, but not tested.
+Other elements could work too, but not tested.
 * **Elementor**.
 The following widgets added to the post content are supported: Shortcode, Text.
 * [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) Gravity Forms widget.
 * **Divi**.
 It should work with any of the default modules where you can insert a GF shortcode into the content. e.g. Call To Action, Text, Tabs...